lskillen/cookiecutter-py-aoc/README.md

 ## Quickstart

-Note: It's recommend to use a combination of [Docker Desktop](https://www.docker.com/products/docker-desktop/) plus [VSCode](https://code.visualstudio.com/) for the best experience, because with a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers), you can do everything from within VSCode itself.
+Note: For the best experience, it's recommended to use a combination of [Docker Desktop](https://www.docker.com/products/docker-desktop/) plus [VSCode](https://code.visualstudio.com/) because with a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers), you can do everything from within VSCode itself.

 On your local machine, navigate to the directory in which you want to create a project directory, and run the following command with [uv installed](https://docs.astral.sh/uv/getting-started/installation/):